Arian-ShiruyiMonhasser/Monhasser_2026_HC_DDS/README.md

 This repository contains the numerical implementation and post-processing workflow developed for:

-> Hinz, C., Monhasser, A., and Wachsmuth, G.
+> Monhasser, A, Wachsmuth, G. , Hinz, C.
 > "Event-based changes in hydraulic properties of surface soils in semi-arid regions may generate surface runoff regimes at decadal timescales"

 ## Repository structure